-Robert Putnam, a Harvard sociology academic, writes that social capital "refers to features of social organisations such as networks, norms, and social trust that facilitate coordination and co-operation for mutual benefit."
+The concept is associated with an article in 1916 on reference to social cohesion and personal investment in the community.
+There are some who trace the modern use of the term to Jane Jacobs in the 1960s, political scientist Robert Salisbury in connection with group formation in 1969, sociologist Pierre Bourdieu with regard to his Outline of a Theory of Practice in 1972 while sociologists James Coleman, Barry Wellman and Scot Wortley used Glenn Loury's 1977 definition who not only developed it further but also popularised it.
+In the 1990s the concept gained wide currency; it became the focus of the World Bank research programme and scientist.
+He writes that social capital "refers to features of social organisations such as networks, norms, and social trust that facilitate co-ordination and co-operation for mutual benefit."
 He further states that it is about "social networks and the norms of reciprocity associated with them..."
 In this regard, social capital, therefore centres on a web of 'networks' of human relations and 'partnerships' where they are reciprocated for collective benefit; hence they are considered as essential resources - vital for sustaining the life of associations and or organisations.

 Since these networks of human relations are considered to have a critical bearing on the performance of organisations and associations, social capital is viewed in terms of economic utility.
 In this respect, Nan Lin defines social capital as "...a collective asset shared by members of a defined group, with clear boundaries, obligations of exchange, and mutual recognition."
 Social capital can be measured in terms of trust, whether it is high or low.
-Hence it is claimed that higher levels of trust enhance the performance of the organisation, inversely low levels of trust diminish the operation of the organisation.
+Hence it is claimed that higher levels of trust enhance the performance of the organisation; inversely low levels of trust diminish the operation of the organisation.
 Because much time is invested in raising and maintaining these relationships, social capital is considered as an 'asset' or an 'investment', hence it can be measured in terms of economic utility.
-Consequently, it is argued that for social capital to be sustained relations of loyalty, trust and reciprocity have to be continually re-inforced.
+Consequently, it is argued that for social capital to be sustained relations of loyalty, trust and reciprocity have to be continually re-enforced.
 In this regard, social capital denotes the influence of structures in facilitating certain actions of individuals within the structure.

 At the core of social capital, therefore lies five principle features: sharing, mutual obligations, trust, exchange (transactions) and recognition.
 These are elements that enhance human interactions and relations of collective mutual trust and loyalty.
 In other words, as Putnam stresses the importance of these elements in the generation "social capital helps to resolve dilemmas of collective action, encouraging people to act in a trustworthy way when they might not otherwise do so."
+12

 Social capital entails membership.
-According to D Cohen and L Prusak, it implies "connection: the trust, understanding, and mutuality that support collaborative, cohesive action.
-It implies commitment to the group and work, co-operation, and the willingness to do more for a job that is not 'just a job'".
-Thus sharing characterise the essence of social capital as reciprocity defines its functional role.
+According to D Cohen and L Prusak it implies 'connection'; the trust, understanding, and mutuality that support collaborative, cohesive action.
+It implies commitment to the group and work, co-operation, and the willingness to do more for a job that is not 'just a job'.
+Thus sharing characterises the essence of social capital as reciprocity defines its functional role.
 More importantly, it is not merely about solidarity, rather it has implications for a shared destiny of a defined group.
-Hence, social
+Hence, social the subject of a number of mainstream books, among which included Putnam's Bowling Alone.
+See http://en.wikipedia.org/wiki/Social capital: accessed 25/09/10.

-Putnam, R, 'Bowling Alone: Americas' Declining Social Capital,' Journal of Democracy 6, no. 1 (1995), p.
+4 Putnam, R 'Bowling Alone: Americas' Declining Social Capital,' Journal of Democracy 6, no. 1 (1995), p.
 65-68.

-&lt;sup>4 Putnam, R (ed.), 'Introduction'.
-Democracies in Flux, the Evolution of Social Capital in Contemporary Society, Oxford: Oxford University Press, 2002, p.
+Putnam, R, (ed.), 'Introduction', Democracies in Flux, the Evolution of Social Capital in Contemporary Society, Oxford: Oxford University Press, 2002, p.
 3.